Blue Apron Has Been Dinged For A “Serious” Worker Safety Violation — Again

 But BuzzFeed News has learned that in September 2016, a little more than a year after the 2015 inspection, following an anonymous complaint, CalOSHA inspected Blue Apron’s facility again, and the company was once again cited for a “serious” violation.
 Inspectors found that Blue Apron had violated the same exact statute for which it was previously cited — a failure to install emergency shower stations near forklift battery charging stations — and proposed a penalty of $3,825.
 (The findings of the inspection were not made public until February 2017.)

-In addition to the “serious” violation, Blue Apron’s California facility was also cited for an additional five safety violations; the total proposed penalty is $6,580.
+In addition to the “serious” violation, Blue Apron’s California facility was also cited for an additional four safety violations; the total proposed penalty is $6,580.

 In a statement emailed to BuzzFeed News on Wednesday, Blue Apron said it “promptly addressed” the initial 2015 citation, and that the new citation is in regards to a new forklift battery charging station that was constructed during an expansion of the facility.
 When CalOSHA inspected the Blue Apron facility post-expansion in September 2016, inspectors found that while Blue Apron had installed an eyewash station near the new charging station, they had not installed an emergency shower.